 Houses vs. Units: Across all states, the average time taken to own a house is consistently longer than that for a unit.
 This trend highlights the lower affordability of houses compared to units and the appeal of units for first-time homebuyers or individuals with limited budgets.

 In states like South Australia and Queensland, the gap between owning a house and a unit is relatively smaller, indicating a more balanced property market.
-In contrast, New South Wales and Victoria exhibit a larger disparity, demonstrating the dominance of higher-priced houses in those markets.
+In contrast, Western Australia, New South Wales and Victoria exhibit a larger disparity, demonstrating the dominance of higher-priced houses in those markets.

 Affordability in Relation to Surrounding States: Neighboring states can differ significantly in terms of affordability, like the case with New South Wales and Queensland.
 As a result, an increasing number of purchasers are considering cross-border property investment or relocation to access better affordability in a nearby state.